iawaisrana/React-Native-Boilerplate/README.md

 This project is released under the [MIT License](LICENSE).

-## Alternative boilerplates
+## Why this boilerplates?

-I looked into existing boilerplates before starting this project, and while many of them are awesome, But every boilerplate was lacking something, so, I come up with a boilerplate that has all the features that modern app needed.
+I looked into existing boilerplates before starting this project, and while many of them are awesome, But every boilerplate was lacking something, so I come up with a boilerplate that has all the features that modern app needed.
+For example

+- Great Design
+- React Navigation 5
+- Redux
+- Redux Saga
+- Redux Persist
+- Firebase SDK
+- Facebook SDK
+- Google Signin SDK
+- Code-Push SDK
+- Push Notifications
+- Dark Theme Support
+- Multilingual Support
+- Splash Screen Support